subsoap/defsp/README.md

 This starter project has these features:
 * Fixed aspect ratio render script
+* This version is meant for portrait based projects with resolution of 640x1136
 * game.input populated with most useful keys
 * Screen system setup : start, main menu, game, settings, about, sub menu
 * Resource folder hierarchy

+## Dependencies

+These are already setup in the project but listed here for reference.
+*
+*
+*

+## TODO

+* Flexible portait / landscape - atm hardcoded things
+* DefOS native quality of life
+* Sound manager
+* Localization ready to go